CasualCoder91/N_Body/docs/NBodySimulation/Integration.rst

 as well as links (pointers) to each child node and to the parent node.
 If a child pointer is null, it does not exist jet.

 Stars are added recursively starting at the root node.
-If the current node is already a internal node, the star is passed to the appropriate child.
+If the current node is already an internal node, the star is passed to the appropriate child.
 Mass and com of the internal node are updated.
 The appropriate child is determined by comparing the position of the star with the center of the node.
 If the considered node is a external node but already contains a star, both the newly added and already present star are passed down to the appropriate child or children.
-Consequently the current node becomes a internal node.
+Consequently, the current node becomes a internal node.
 Since both stars can lie in the same octant, this can lead to additional recursions until the stars are assigned to different child nodes.
 If the current node is external and does not yet contain a star, the star is added to the node and the recursion ends.